alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 The break in routine gives us space to grow.
 We have new adventures, we discover new ideas, we meet new friends -- and we learn more about ourselves.
 These intense, emotional events change us in ways we can't predict.

-But exciting as they are, we eventually have to come down from the mountain, and it hurts.
+But exciting as these moments are, we eventually have to come down from the mountain, and that hurts.
 All the energy and emotion is drained away as we return to our regular lives.

 After a mountaintop moment, normal life can feel dull and subdued.